-To fully test this instrument, you must have an appropriate Serial Digital Video source.
+To fully test this instrument, you must have an appropriate Serial Digital Video source and an HDMI signal source.
 In some cases, you may also need receivers or an oscilloscope to check outputs.

 This instrument consists of several boards and major components.
 The objective of this troubleshooting guide is to isolate a problem to a module or board so it can be replaced.
 This guide does not provide information to troubleshoot to the component level.

 Standard boards and modules:

 - Power Supply (external)

 - FPGA board

 - CPU board

-- SDI board
+- Video I/O board

 - External Reference I/O board